ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

              msg: '{{ lookup("my_namespace.my_collection.lookup1", 'param1')| my_namespace.my_collection.filter1 }}'

-To avoid a lot of typing, you can use the ``collections`` keyword added in Ansbile 2.8:
+To avoid a lot of typing, you can use the ``collections`` keyword added in Ansible 2.8:

 .. code-block:: yaml